Cédric Soares: Arsenal

 Cédric joined fellow Premier League team Arsenal on a six-month loan on 31 January 2020.
 On 24 June, it was announced that Cédric had sealed a permanent move to Arsenal on a long-term deal, as a free transfer upon the expiry of his contract.

-The Premier League resumed in June, having been suspended for three months due to the COVID-19 pandemic in the United Kingdom.

 Cédric made his Arsenal debut on 1 July, coming on as a 77th-minute substitute and scoring a 20-yard strike with his left foot, four minutes after coming on, in a 4–0 victory over Norwich City.
 After playing for Southampton as a substitute in their FA Cup third-round tie against Huddersfield Town, Cédric was cup-tied and thus unable to take part in Arsenal's victorious 2019–20 FA Cup campaign.

 On 29 August, Cédric came on as a substitute, scoring Arsenal's third penalty in their shoot-out win against Liverpool in the Community Shield after the game ended 1–1.
-On 18 January 2021, Cédric made his first Premier League start of the season in a 3–0 win over Newcastle United.
+On 18 January 2021, Cédric made his first Premier League start of the season in a 3–0 win over Newcastle.
 He had a run in the team at left-back while Kieran Tierney was out injured.

-Cédric scored his second goal for Arsenal on the final day of the 2021–22 Premier League season, finishing off a Bukayo Saka corner for Arsenal’s third goal in an eventual 5–1 win over Everton at Emirates Stadium.
+Cédric scored his second goal for Arsenal on the final day of the 2021–22 Premier League season, finishing off a Bukayo Saka corner for Arsenal’s third goal in an eventual 5–1 win over Everton at the Emirates Stadium.

+Cédric left Arsenal on 30 June 2024 at the expiration of his contract with the club.

 Fulham (loan)

 On 31 January 2023, Cédric joined fellow Premier League team Fulham on loan for the remainder of the season.
+He made his debut on 11 February against Nottingham Forest, coming on as a late substitute for Kenny Tete.
+His first start came on 28 February, in the FA Cup fifth round win against Leeds United.

+São Paulo

+On 27 January 2025, after being without professional activity since March 2024, Cédric signed a contract for just three months, extended to one year, with the Brazilian club São Paulo FC.